mame/quine-relay/README.md

 ### Ubuntu

-If you are using Ubuntu 18.04 "Bionic Beaver", you can perform the following steps.
+If you are using Ubuntu 19.04 (Disco Dingo), you can perform the following steps.

 #### 1. Install all interpreters/compilers.